jonnyhoeven/workshop/README.md

 - You'll have a development Kubernetes cluster you can tinker with from your own `git repository`.
   This means you'll be able to _`deploy`_, _`update`_ and _`delete`_ applications remotely and `declaratively` from your own `git repository` to your development cluster.
-- You'll be able to deploy applications using `kubectl`, use `manifest files` and `ArgoCD` or `Infrastructure as Code` to deploy your `manifests`.
+- You'll be able to use `kubectl`.
+- Use`ArgoCD` or `Infrastructure as Code` to apply `kubectl` commands from code.
-- You'll understand the difference between `declarative` vs `imperative` statements and the vital importance of proper `health checks` in conjunction with `livenessProbe`, `readinessProbe` and `startupProbe`.
+- Understand the difference between `declarative` vs `imperative` statements and the vital importance of proper `health checks` in conjunction with `livenessProbe`, `readinessProbe` and `startupProbe`.
 - Yes, Kubernetes has some deep dark declarative `logic`, it will try to maintain the desired `state` and might do some unexpected things if you're not careful.